U.S. announces charges against Russians in global hacking campaigns

 A Justice Department official told reporters that these charges were unsealed because "they do a good job of highlighting the kind of thing that we are concerned about in the current environment."

-The official said "they're very good examples of the dark art of the possible."
+The official added, "they're very good examples of the dark art of the possible."

+The unsealing of the indictments follows President Biden's announcement Monday that "evolving intelligence" suggests Russia is exploring options for potential cyberattacks targeting the U.S. homeland.

+For weeks, the Biden administration has urged U.S. businesses, including energy companies, to monitor for signs of potential cyber attacks should the Kremlin lash out following the severe economic sanctions put in place against Russia in response to its invasion of Ukraine.

+"Russian state-sponsored hackers pose a serious and persistent threat to critical infrastructure both in the United States and around the world," Lisa Monaco, deputy attorney general, said in a statement Thursday.
+"Although the criminal charges unsealed today reflect past activity, they make crystal clear the urgent ongoing need for American businesses to harden their defenses and remain vigilant."

-The first incident involved the alleged hacking of a foreign refinery, where an employee of Russia's state research center had installed malware known as "Triton" in an attempt to overtake the industrial control systems and operational technology.
+The first incident involved the alleged hacking of a petrochemical refinery in Saudi Arabia in 2017, where an employee of Russia's state research center, Evgeny Gladkikh, allgedly deployed malware in an attempt to overtake the industrial control systems and operational technology, designed by Schneider Electric.

+Instead, the installed malware, known as "Triton," prompted two automatic emergency shutdowns of operations, according to court documents.
+Under the Trump administration, the U.S. Treasury sanctioned the Russian government research group for deploying Triton malware against U.S. partners in the Middle East, as well as scanning and probing U.S. facilities.

+The second operation, according to the Justice Department, allegedly involved a supply chain hack commonly referred to as "Dragonfly" or "Havex and a "spearphishing" campaign by three FSB hackers.

+"Our concern with recent events is that this might be the contingency we have been waiting for," Hultquist noted.

-Hackers succeeded in gaining access to computers at Wolf Creek Nuclear Operating Plant in Burlington, Kansas, which operates a nuclear power plant.
+Hackers did succeed in gaining access to computers at Wolf Creek Nuclear Operating Plant in Burlington, Kansas, which operates a nuclear power plant.
 However, the hacked computers were not connected to the industrial control system itself.

 None of the four defendants is in custody, according to Justice Department officials.